 A similar list of qualifications for elders is given in Titus 1:6–9.

 The qualifications for eldership only make sense and carry weight if they describe an office that everyone is familiar with.

 The qualifications that are set down only make sense and carry weight if they describe an office that everyone is familiar with.
 Paul expected the office of elder to be so clearly defined and visible in the church that someone could aspire to it (1 Tim.
 3:1).
 Unless we know exactly who the elders are in a given church, it is impossible to obey God by evaluating them according to the qualifications in Scripture.

 You might be quick to think, “That’s my preacher!
 He’s the one who Paul is talking about.”

 But consider 1 Timothy 5:17: “Let the elders who rule well be considered worthy of double honor, especially those who labor in preaching and teaching.”

 “Elder” cannot only mean “preacher” because every church is expected to have some elders who help to rule the church but do not labor in preaching and teaching.

-Perhaps you think, “it’s the board members, too!
-They are the ruling elders.”
-But this too is problematic.
-When is the last time that your church board members were held to the Biblical qualifications for eldership?
+Perhaps you think, “It’s the board members, too!
+They’re the ruling elders.”
+But this is also problematic.
+When is the last time that your church board members were held to the biblical qualifications for eldership?